NovaRain/Fallout2_Unofficial_Patch/README.md

 1. UPU does not _require_ starting a new game.
 However, if you continue with a save from an older version, you won't see some of the fixes in the areas that you've already visited.
 1. If you made any changes to `ddraw.ini`, these changes will be lost when you overwrite that file.
 If you want to preserve them, make sure to make a backup copy and then transfer the settings manually to the new `ddraw.ini`.

+### Update

+* You can install UPU on top of UP 1.02.31 to make use of the fixes.
+* You can update from an older UPU version by deleting it from `mods` subdirectory and extracting the new version into it.

+In both cases, you won't see some of the fixes on the already visited maps.
+Other than that, savegames should be compatible, but no guarantees.

 ### Translations
 If you want to play a localized version, grab the corresponding language file from the latest release.
-Extract it into `mods` subdirectory inside game root.
+Extract it into `mods` subdirectory.

-Most translations are incomplete, they are provided as is. **You** can [help with completion](https://tra.bgforge.net/projects/fallout/up/).
+Most translations are incomplete, they are provided as is.
+You can [help with completion](https://tra.bgforge.net/projects/fallout/up/).
 Some details are [here](docs/translations.md).

 ### Reporting issues
 If you've found an issue: